corpnewt/ProperTree/README.md

 # ProperTree
-A cross-platform plist editor written in Python3
+A cross-platform plist editor written in Python *(compatible with both 2.x and 3.x)*

 ## Get Started